Sotuta Municipality: Tourist attractions

 An earlier Franciscan mission was subsumed in a big open hall of the large church built in the 17th century.
 Its nave is long and has buttresses on both its internal and external sides.
 The facade on the west side of the church has multilevel belfry towers founded on a broad plinth.
-It has a pediment which is baroque in design and has embedded with it at the center the "episcopal coast of arms".
+It has a pediment which is baroque in design and has embedded with it at the center the "episcopal coat of arms".
 The nave has four elegantly designed retablos dated from the period 1550 to 1739.
 Renovations undertaken in 2002 have provided features of Renaissance and baroque architecture.
 The plain altar has carvings of St. Anne and St. Joachim, parents of St. Mary.
 The pediment above the altar has a carving of Jesus when young, along with that of St. Joseph.
 There is retablo of the Trinity with intricate details which is a "twisted Solomonic columns and capitals in the form of human heads".
 The retablos of Santa Cruz, which is simple, has engravings of gilded floral designs.
 The images of St. Joseph and St. John are very well crafted which represent late colonial architecture.

 There is cemetery to the south of the church covered with bushes.
 It has gateway of Moorish design and its chapel dated to 18th century is in ruins.
 On the eastern part of the plaza, opposite to the church, there is the Palace of Nachi Cocom.
 This is said to be cuartel barracks dated to 18th century that was built over a hermitage chapel which was also a replacement of a mound of a Maya temple.

 There is tree to the south of the church where a monument has been erected in honour of Nach Cocom.
 It is erected on a base surrounded by pillars.